-The nudist way
+The nudist way of stress relief

 When we said that nudism can help you handle stress, we didn’t exclusively talk about just getting naked.
 Regularly visiting a nudist venue also helps a lot.
 As we said before, the idea of being naked among others already causes stress for some.
 The idea.
 Expectations (and mostly not knowing what to expect) are indeed a big cause for stress.
 What if I’m too fat, too tall, too small, too hairy, too I don’t know what?

 The moment you actually are naked, the stress will go away.
 First of all because you see that the place is not full of playboy models and secondly because presenting yourself the way you truly are is one of the most relaxing things you can do.
 A huge pressure falls from your shoulders.
 There’s no way adjust, there’s no way to hide.
 There’s just you.